moja-global/About_moja_global/Contributing/How-to-Provide-Strategic-Advice.md

     -   Click **Issues**.
     -   Click **New Issue**.
     -   At the bottom of the page, click **Open a Regular Issue**.
-2. Start your title with the word **Strategy:**.
-Use a clear and descriptive title.
+2. Start your title with the word **Strategy:** Use a clear and descriptive title.
 3. Select **Strategy** from the labels drop-down menu.
 4. Propose your strategic target in the body of the Issue.
 Provide as much detail as possible which includes effective implementation approaches, potential in-kind or financial support, examples.
 5. Attach files, screenshots and/or animated GIFs